lixianbin1/vite-plugin-lazy-thumbnails/log/README_en.md

 ## v0.3.0

 - Added logic to prioritize caching if images are cached (to prevent flickering caused by page refreshing replacement paths)
-- Fixed an issue where "t" in the path caused the path to be incorrect
+- Fixed an issue where `\t` in the path caused the path to be incorrect

 # v0.3.1